<img alt="" src="https://secure.plan2twin.com/219004.png" style="display:none;">

 Why veterinary practices are prime ransomware targets

-Veterinary hospitals are unique targets for cybercrime.
-While credit card numbers and other personal information aren’t often stored in a veterinary PIMS, cybercriminals know something else: veterinarians cannot operate without access to their data.
+Veterinary hospitals are uniquely vulnerable to cybercrime.
+While credit card numbers and other personal information aren’t often stored in practice management software, cybercriminals know something crucial: veterinarians cannot operate without access to their data.

 “The scammers know that there's nothing of value to them in clinic software,” said Dewitz.
 “But what scammers also understand is that veterinarians are willing to pay to get their data back because they can’t operate without it.”